domino-team/docs/index.md

 Gettting started

+#FAQ
+1. What is the WiFi password?

+	it is "goodlife".

 ##gettting started with Domino

 Thanks for using Domino.
 Domino is a high-performance 802.11 bgn WiFi hardware platform, with a modular design architecture, unlimited extension capabilities and Arduino compatibility.